Atchison County Historical Museum: The World's Smallest Presidential Library

 Atchison, a pro-slavery Democrat, was a senator from Missouri who was consumed by the Kansas issue – if the new state of Kansas would be a free-state or allow the extension of slavery.
 He is sometimes seen as a key player in the Kansas-Nebraska Act and therefore partially credited with the birth of the state of Kansas.

 Some of Atchison's associates claimed that he technically held the office of President of the United States for 24 hours—from noon Sunday, March 4, 1849, to noon Monday.
-Outgoing President James Polk's term expired at noon on Sunday, and his vice-president George M. Dallas term had also expired.
+Outgoing President James Polk's term expired at noon on Sunday, and his vice-president George M. Dallas's term had also expired.
 The president-elect, Zachary Taylor, refused to be sworn into office on the sabbath (Sunday).
-Taylor's Vice Presidential running mate, Millard Fillmore, likewise was not inaugurated.
-As President Pro Tempore of the Senate from the prior U.S. Congress, under the presidential succession law in place at the time, Atchison was second in line of Presidential succession.
+Taylor's vice presidential running mate, Millard Fillmore, likewise was not inaugurated.
+As President Pro Tempore of the Senate from the prior U.S. Congress, under the presidential succession law in place at the time, Atchison was second in line of presidential succession.
 For those 24 hours Atchison was posited as the highest-ranking elected official in the U.S. (though his term of office had also expired at noon on Sunday).
-The Atchison County Historical Society Museum's exhibit leaves the determination up to the visitor if Atchison was president or not.
+The Atchison County Historical Society Museum's exhibit leaves the determination up to the visitor if Atchison was president or not (though generally believed he was not).